SGI Indy: Software

 Indy was launched with the IRIX 5.1 operating system, by which it is binary-compatible across the entire SGI family.
 5.1 does not take full advantage of the hardware due to inadequate memory management.
 Later in 1993, SGI increased the base specification to 32 MB.
 IRIX 5.2 and later have much more efficient memory usage.
 The latest release of IRIX available for the Indy workstations is 6.5.22.
 Indy includes a CD of video games.

 Indy competed with Windows and Macintosh, including using their files and running their applications via software emulation.
 One commentator remarked that using Quorum's Latitude technology, "Indy blows Macs away using the Mac's own software", also expressing similar sentiments about Windows support provided by SoftPC.
 AutoCAD Designer was priced at $1,500 to target the affordable CAD market, including Indy.

 Challenge S

 The Challenge S is a variant of the Indy for low-end server usage.
 It has an identical case as the Indy except for the name badge, with a nearly identical motherboard, but without any graphics or sound hardware.
 Vestigial volume control buttons on the front are not connected to anything.
-The Challenge S comes with an ISDN port and a 10Mbit/s AUI Ethernet port.
+The Challenge S comes with an ISDN port and a 10 Mbit/s AUI Ethernet port.
 All local administration is performed by serial console to one of the two DIN-8 serial ports, which can be used to reach the PROM prompt and uses the same pin-out found on Macintosh serial ports.